nhuquynhle22/Election_Analysis/README.md

 Using modificatons to the variable code can help collect data from all different viewpoints to quickly and accurately get results.

 ## Challenge Summary
 The overall challenege was a bit tricky for a person who's never used Python.
-Going back and re-reading the module and practicing with lists really helped me get comfortable and used to writing out the code.
+Going back and re-reading the module and practicing with lists really helped me get comfortable and acquainted with writing out the code.